otaotaotao/UniversalPlaylist/uniplay_spec_en.md

 - **Naming is still unsettled.** Current front-runners:
   - **Playlist Prayer**
   - **A Praylist for Us**
-  - (other candidates considered along the way: Praylist on its own, universal music drifter、tracks across the universe  etc. — the direction has generally leaned toward either the pray/play double meaning, or the drift/tide "doesn't accumulate" idea)
+  - (other candidates considered along the way: Praylist on its own, Driftlist, Tideline, Sealed, Song Post, "Dear Listener," etc. — the direction has generally leaned toward either the pray/play double meaning, or the drift/tide "doesn't accumulate" idea)
 - Code and file names will stay as `uniplay` for now, with a bulk rename once a name is settled.
 - Design motifs: stationery, message in a bottle, wax seal
 - Tone of voice: letter-like lightness, in the spirit of a "P.S."